 UW = Unofficial Withdrawal (“F” grade for inadequate attendance)

-After each semester, grades will be posted for students to view.
-A current cumulative average (GPA) as well as total credits earned to date will be included in the grade sheet.
-This cumulative grade sheet serves as the student’s temporary unofficial transcript.
+After each semester, grades will be posted to the online portal for students to view.
+A current cumulative average (GPA) as well as total credits earned to date will be included in the GPA report.
+Students are able to obtain a copy of their transcript (unofficial/official) at the Registrar’s Office.

 All assignments are due on their due date.
-Late assignments will incur a 10% late penalty.
+Late assignments will incur a 10% late penalty to their grade.
 Assignments will not be accepted after one week from their due date.
 Unaccepted assignments will be assigned a “0” grade.

 True North College will release a student’s transcript record only upon receiving authorization from the student.
 Transcript request forms can be completed online.
 All transcript requests must be accompanied by a $10 fee.